thLFG/shiny-fiesta/README.md

 # shiny-fiesta
-Shiny Fiesta is localhost open source casino
+Shiny Fiesta is localhost lightweight open source casino.
+You literally can run it on potato and still win.
+All u need its just download code and just compile it.
+Biggest win is [deleted]